Lisa Howard (American actress, born 1975)

 nomination for the 2015 Drama Desk Award for Outstanding Actress in a Musical.

 Early life

 Howard was raised in Akron, Ohio, and graduated from Firestone High School.
 She played softball, soccer, volleyball, and a little basketball in her youth.
 She went on to graduate from University of Cincinnati – College-Conservatory of Music with a BFA in musical theatre.

 TV and film

 In 2009, she appeared in the TV series Ugly Betty in the episode Plus None as Dominatrix.
 In 2012, she was cast as Siobhan, a member of an Irish coven, in The Twilight Saga: Breaking Dawn – Part 2.

 Covita

-On October 6, 2020, the Lincoln Project released a video called Covita parody of Evita criticizing Donald Trump for failing to protect staff from the COVID-19 pandemic.
+On October 6, 2020, the Lincoln Project released a video called Covita a parody of Evita criticizing Donald Trump for failing to protect staff from the COVID-19 pandemic.
 Lisa Howard sang the vocals for this video.